Guide to Prescription Writing

 1) Simply because a patient perceives that he or she has not received adequate attention unless a prescription is written is insufficient reason to write one.

 3) Use a separate prescription blank for each drug ordered.
 Avoid using prescription blanks with trade names printed on them.
-Never presign a prescription blank and always store blank prescription pads in a secure place.
+Never sign a prescription blank; always store blank prescription pads in a secure place.

 4) Write out numbers rather than using digits so that the prescription cannot be altered in any way.

-5) Prescribe sufficient drug at adequate dosing intervals to maintain therapeutic blood level.
+5) Prescribe sufficient drugs at adequate dosing intervals to maintain therapeutic blood levels.

-6) Review the manufacturer’s date for prescription drugs; changes are made periodically that affect indication for use, dosage or side effects.
+6) Review the manufacturer’s date for prescription drugs; changes are made periodically that affect the indication for use, dosage, or side effects.

 7) Specify whether and how many times the prescription may be refilled.